 sudo snap install drawio

-Once installed, Snap handles updates automatically in the background.
-By default, Snap checks for updates four times daily and applies them when the application is not running.
+Snap handles updates automatically in the background, checking for new versions four times daily and applying them when the application is not running.

 To confirm the installation succeeded, list the installed Snap package: